Blaisedepauw/ada-website/datastory.md

 </div>

-By Pauline Richard, Arnaud Teinturier, Aurélien Rivière, Oscar Prangé and Blaise Depauw
+Thank you for reading us, by Pauline Richard, Arnaud Teinturier, Aurélien Rivière, Oscar Prangé and Blaise Depauw